On asymptotically optimal confidence regions and tests for high-dimensional models: High-dimensional linear models

-The main difference between this and most of the other papers on complex models is that usually the Lasso is considered as solving a nonparametric model with parameter whose dimension $p$ is increasing to infinity, while we consider the problem as a semiparametric model in which we concentrate on a low-dimensional model of interest, e.g., $\beta^0_j$, while the rest of the parameters, $\beta^0_{-j}$, are considered as nuisance parameters.
+The main difference between this and most of the other papers on complex models is that usually the lasso is considered as solving a nonparametric model with parameter whose dimension $p$ is increasing to infinity, while we consider the problem as a semiparametric model in which we concentrate on a low-dimensional model of interest, for example, $\beta^0_j$, while the rest of the parameters, $\beta^0_{-j}$, are considered as nuisance parameters.
 That is, we consider the problem as a semiparametric one.

-In the rest of this discussion we put the model in a standard semiparametric framework in which there is an infinite-dimensional population model.
-Without loss of generality, the parameter of interest is $\beta^0_1$, i.e., the first component (extension to more than one but finitely many parameters of interest is straightforward).
-Consider the random design model where the sequence $\{(Y_i, X_{i,1} , Z_i ) \}_{i=1}^{\infty}$ is i.i.d.\ with
+In the rest of this discussion, we put the model in a standard semiparametric framework in which there is an infinite-dimensional population model.
+Without loss of generality, the parameter of interest is $\beta^0_1$, that is, the first component (extension to more than one but finitely many parameters of interest is straightforward).
+Consider the random design model where the sequence $\{(Y_i, X_{i,1}, Z_i ) \}_{i=1}^{\infty}$ is i.i.d. with

-where $\beta_1^0 \in \R$ is an unknown parameter and $K (\cdot)$ is an unknown function.
-When observing $\{(Y_i, X_{i,1} , Z_i ) \}_{i=1}^n$ this is the partially linear regression model, where $\sqrt n$-consistency for the parametric part $\beta_1^0$ can be achieved (\citep {robinson1988root}).
-We observe the i.i.d.\ sequence $\{ (Y_i, X_{i,1} , \{ X_{i,j}^n \}_{j=2}^{p_n} \} )\}_{i=1}^n $ such that
+where $\beta_1^0 \in\R$ is an unknown parameter and $K (\cdot)$ is an unknown function.
+When observing $\{(Y_i, X_{i,1}, Z_i ) \}_{i=1}^n$ this is the partially linear regression model, where $\sqrt n$-consistency for the parametric part $\beta_1^0$ can be achieved \cite{robinson1988root}.
+We observe the i.i.d. sequence $\{ (Y_i, X_{i,1}, \{ X_{i,j}^n \} _{j=2}^{p_n} \} )\}_{i=1}^n $ such that

 \begin{theo} Suppose \eqref{asyEff} and the conditions of Theorem \ref{th2} are satisfied, then